 My aim as a mathematician is to change people's perspectives on this beautiful subject.
 If I can succeed in math, so can anyone else.

 I also enjoy spending cozy nights in with family and friends, cooking together, and playing games, rather than going out to clubs or parties.
 Following in the footsteps of my mom and elder brother, I became a plant parent.
-Taking care of my plants, checking on them each morning, has become another hobby that brings me joy.
+Taking care of my plants, checking on them each morning, has become another thing that brings me joy.

 Recently, I’ve added a couple of new interests to my list.
 I’m learning the Indian classical dance form Kathak, and I've developed a newfound passion for running.
-Both are incredibly fulfilling in their own ways.

 Some of my favourite outdoor moments are captured in the photos below: